 Someone who is struggling with depression may completely change their eating habits.
 Depression can often cause appetite changes.
 “Many of the brain regions implicated in appetitive responses to food have also been implicated in depression.”1

-Someone who usually has a small appetite may suddenly start eating more and might gain weight.
-Likewise, someone who is struggling with hidden depression might have a decrease in appetite, and could be observed to have lost weight.
+A person who typically has a small appetite may begin eating more and gain weight.
+Conversely, someone experiencing hidden depression may lose their appetite and appear to have lost weight.

 Personality Differences